mrmartymac/mrmartymac.github.io/_posts/2020-01-01-Linux-cheatsheet.md

 ```bash
 */5 * * * * /usr/bin/sudo /usr/bin/find /u/scoop/images/ -type f -perm 644 -exec chmod 666 {} \;
 ```

+You can also create a file on `/etc/cron.d` with the crontab entry and it will be run as scheduled.

 # smb